BurritoBlankets/SHA256/README.md

 ![](https://github.com/BurritoBlankets/SHA256/blob/main/screenshots/FIG12-1.png)
 ![](https://github.com/BurritoBlankets/SHA256/blob/main/screenshots/FIG12-2.png)

-**Note:**
+[!WARNING]

-As of December 9, 2023, the current version of this code doesn't correctly return the expected output of the SHA256 algorithm.
+> As of December 9, 2023, the current version of this code doesn't correctly return the expected output of the SHA256 algorithm.
 This error can be attributed to an incorrect bug in the message schedule process in which the right shift binary operand incorrectly acts as a rotate right instead of a right shift.

 **In Closing:**